Naruto Tier List: All Canon Arcs Ranked

 When it comes to the Konoha Crush Arc, this is another arc where I think that the Naruto versus Gaara battle and what happened with The Third Hokage and Orochimaru.
 Those were good fights, but at the same time, if I had to rank it, I could not go in the S tier and even at the A tier.

-So, I will place it in the B Tier of the Naruto tier list.
+So, I will place it in the B Tier of the Naruto Tier list.
 I am tempted to put this in the A tier because the death of The Third Hokage is something that messed me up to the point where I would start crying even though he did terrible with my boy Naruto.

 I understand it is not as bad as some of the stuff in Shippuden later in the recap.
 Still, as we were watching that story arc, that was the first time in my entire Naruto watch through where I was like, I am not thoroughly enjoying Naruto at its peak.
 So I think it must be placed in the B tier alone.